rifaicham/dumbways-git/README.md

 - 🌱 I have work experience at engineering field for oil and gas industry
 - 🌱 I’m currently learning phyton
 - 💞️ I love programming but programming doesn't love me back
-- 📫 How to reach me rifaichamzah@gmail.com
+- 📫 reach me at rifaichamzah@gmail.com

 <!---
 Rchampz/Rchampz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.